 National Sons Day is celebrated on September 28.
-It is a day to show appreciation for the boys in our lives, and also for parents of boys to reflect on the way that they are raising them and if they're doing their best.
-All any parent wants for their children is for them to grow up well and be someone they’re proud of, and boys especially need strong role models to grow up into confident, good, adult men.
+It is a day to show appreciation for the boys in our lives, and for the parents of boys to reflect on how they are raising their children.
+All any parent want is for their children to grow up into people they can be proud of, and boys especially need strong role models to look up to and help them grow into confident, well-balanced, adult men.
 National Sons Day is a day to ensure that boys all over the country are getting the foundations, education, and all the support they need to have the best possible life as they grow up.

 There is some debate around the date for National Sons Day.
 Historically, the date has been marked as September 28th, but since 2018 many also recognize March 4th as the official National Sons Day.